jarvis-assistant-ai/jarvis-assistant-ai.github.io/case-studies.md

 ---

-[Contact us](/contact) to learn how Jarvis AI can help transform your organization.
+[Contact us](/contact) to learn how Alpha AI can help transform your organization.